the_abecedarian

 @the_abecedarian@piefed.social

-- Comment on ‘An uphill battle’: why are midlife men struggling to make – and keep – friends?
-3 days ago:
+- Stay a million miles away from the toxic "manosphere" and their incel fuckery.
+There is nothing of value there. - Comment on ‘An uphill battle’: why are midlife men struggling to make – and keep – friends?
+3 weeks ago:

 We've been physically separated by car dependency and the removal of free/cheap meeting spaces; distracted by the internet and streaming media; made to hate and fear each other by propaganda; and made temporary in our neighborhoods by rising rents and the hunt for the ever more rare decent job.
 That's why.